The Value of Think Tanks

 The 2016 Go To Global Think Tank Index included 6846 think tank institutions.
 The USA is, by far, the country with the largest number of think tanks, with 1835.
 All of Europe has 1770 think tanks.
 At the same time, the Index discusses how think tank numbers are expanding in other regions of the world, showing a strong role for these institutions.
 There are a number of reasons for the continuing growth of think tanks, including, but not limited to – the expansion of available information; increasing government and public policy actions and expectations; the increased complexity and technical nature of policy issues; and the ever increasing need for accurate and effective information “in the right form, in the right hands, at the right time”.
 The reasons above have also contributed to the declining numbers of think tanks in some subject areas.
 The wide range of information sources, along with ease of accessing information through technology has led to everyone being an expert on the basis of no research or analysis.
 It also means that governments have multiple sources of information and advice coming to them.
 Without any doubt, however, think tanks have, and will continue to have, importance and an impact in how policies are formed and decisions are taken.
 This is because think tanks act as an essential bridge between knowledge and power, a task not everyone is capable of doing effectively.

 TRENDS has contributed to the bridging process for information through its wide array of activities including publications, conferences, media contributions, and evidence provided to governments.
 The TRENDS network consists of its in house staff, 40 Non-Resident Fellows, 7 institutional partners around the world.
 In its first two years, TRENDS has been able to make a considerable impact in the world of policy formation and analysis, as well as providing authoritative information and interpretations regarding the GCC and world events.
 The work of TRENDS has figured prominently in media outlets around with the world with its events being covered by newspaper, television and radio.
 In the past six months TRENDS has provided expert evidence in two official government enquiries.
-TRENDS President, Dr. Al Hamli, gave evidence before the UK House of Lords in an inquiry about the change nature of power in the middle East.
+I, as the President of TRENDS, gave evidence before the UK House of Lords in an inquiry about the change nature of power in the middle East.
 And TRENDS made a key contribution to a study by the French Senate on causes of radicalisation and responses.

 TRENDS has worked to build up its networks and partners to bring about a flow of information and ideas that cuts across political views, cultures and societies.
 The 2016 Index explains how in a global market place of ideas, cooperation and partnerships among think tanks across national, regional, and global spheres is essential.
 Think tanks take many shapes, forms, and areas of interest.
 Think tanks can be broad based organisation covering a wide scope of public policy issues, or they can be very specific on a single issue.
 Think tanks may have a clear political orientation, falling on the right or the left of the political spectrum, or they an based on bi-partisan approaches.
 It does not matter if a think tank is labelled right or left, or seen as being attached to any particular political programme or ideology.
 In the marketplace of ideas none of this is problematic.
 A think tank that is orientated towards a political stance or adopts a particular view is taking a position that it believes best explains how things work or should work.
 Institutions that strive for a bi-partisan approach have a strong value as they bring in opposing views to work out common ground and ensure analysis has taken account of a range of ideas.
 This is where think tanks are a strong bridge, as they present diverging views for consideration, providing an effective means for ensuring policy prescription have been fully considered.